< Go to Fleece Jackets - Women's

 Style & Fit

 Although this pullover may have the lounge-ability of a sweatshirt, it has a slim fit.
 The cut of the kangaroo pouch helps accentuate the pullover's feminine lines and the small chest pocket (not quite big enough for iPhone) adds a stylish element.
 The snaps on the fleece's collar also add a fun and different element to the fleece, as most jackets or pullovers use a zipper, but they are more difficult to use while riding a bike or rock climbing, for example.
 Overall, our testers agreed that this fleece is just plain cute and fits great.

-While this cozy fleece is not suitable for technical adventures like multi-pitch rock climbing or heavy cardio activity where breathability is key, the Re-Tool Snap-T is great for light hiking, yard work on a chilly day, or just general around-town use.
+While this cozy fleece is not suitable for technical adventures like multi-pitch rock climbing or heavy cardio activity where breathability is key, this model is great for light hiking, yard work on a chilly day, or just general around-town use.
 For a jacket that's also great to wear around town, but looks a little classier, you might want to consider the Patagonia Better Sweater Jacket - Women's.

 Priced in the mid-range of the fleeces we reviewed, the Patagonia Re-Tool Snap-T Pullover doesn't provide as much versatility for your dollar.
 However, if you're looking for a fleece that will keep you warm and cozy that still has multiple outdoor applications, it might be just the piece for you.

-Full-Zip Re-Tool Jacket, $149, is the full-zip version, while the Re-Tool Hoody $139, is the hooded version.
+The Full-Zip Re-Tool Jacket, $149, is the full-zip version, while the Re-Tool Hoody $139, is the hooded version.
 This fleece also comes in girls' versions and in a beanie version.

 — Amanda Fenn